 DCRSA continues to provide employment-preparation, attainment, advancement, and job sustainability for DC residents whose impairments served as an impediment or barrier to employment.
 DCRSA worked to engage the community in new ways this past fiscal year.
-Below are key areas of interest DCRSA accomplished in order to continue strengthening service delivery to the residents of the District:
+Below

 DCRSA outreach and engagement efforts intentionally target people identified as underserved or unserved according to the 2023 Comprehensive Statewide Needs Assessment and ensure accessibility of services.
 DCRSA presently has fourteen (14) bilingual staff, including six (6) Spanish speakers which is consistent with 34 CFR 361.18.
 This effort broadens the District's Latinx community's access to DCRSA Services, career exploration and employment supports.
 DCRSA has participated in over one hundred and thirty (130) community-based events, with a majority targeting the identified underserved and unserved communities.
 The agency has worked to improve outreach efforts, such as sponsoring educational, informational, cultural events, and strengthening relationships with community organizations.
 Efforts are focused on working and engaging with community organizations that the Latinx Community trusts.
 More collaboration and communication occur during monthly or quarterly meetings, collaborative presentations, or other activities.
 Over the last five years, DCRSA collaborated with other partner agencies and hosted the annual Latinx Conference for people with disabilities and their families.
 The Spanish language only conference was designed to provide Spanish-speaking people with disabilities and their family members with access to information, support, and resources in their native language.
 The conference also assisted District agencies in understanding the needs and experiences of the Latinx community with disabilities.
 At each year's conference, there is a dedicated listening session to provide an opportunity to hear from people who share their experiences and recommendations on what they would like to see from the District government.
 Based on the feedback from the community, DCRSA has hired additional Spanish-speaking staff, sponsored the Spanish-speaking Direct Service Professionals, and revised policies to enhance language access and cultural competence.